-In this year's LCAP, we will continue to focus on preparing all students to be college and career ready, increasing the English Language acquisition of our English Learners and providing a safe and welcoming environment to all of our students.
-Based on our data and educational partner input, we are going to use our additional money to maintain two temporary school psychologists, hire three additional comprehensive high school counselors, a rehabilitation specialist for Accelerated Charter High School, two additional days for our Social Workers at the comprehensive sites and one additional day at our opportunity educations sites, contracted through Tulare County Office of Education, a full-time district Choir teacher, and a part-time district Dance teacher.
+In this year's LCAP, we will continue to focus on preparing all students to be college and career ready, increasing the English Language acquisition of our English Learners, providing a safe and welcoming environment to all of our students, and we added a new goal focused on students with Disabilities.
+All students with Disabilities will demonstrate improvement in their Academic Achievement as evidenced through course grades, CAASPP scores, and graduation rates.
+Based on our data and educational partner input, we are going to use our additional funding to maintain our two additional school psychologists, three additional comprehensive high school counselors, add a rehabilitation specialist at our comprehensive sites, maintain two additional days for our Social Workers at the comprehensive sites and one additional day at our opportunity educations sites, contracted through Tulare County Office of Education, maintain full-time district Choir teacher and district Dance teacher, and add six full-time special education instructional aides to support students with disabilities in the classroom, as well as tutoring opportunities specifically for our students with disabilities.

-While getting feedback from students, we have heard their desire to have more time to meet with counselors for academic planning, college and career planning, and social-emotional support.
-Hence the investment in more counselors for our sites.
 Additionally, our district and site SEL teams will continue to focus on self-efficacy lessons and information for students to help support them in their rebound from COVID, distance learning, and isolation away from school.
 Our SEL teams will continue to monitor SEL data and provide other opportunities to meet student needs based on the results of this data.
 We will contract with the Tulare County Office of Education for additional days with social workers on campus to help meet the high demands of supporting students and their social emotional challenges.
-These social workers will work closely with school psychologists, counselors and SEL teams to assess tudent data and devise plans to support them.
-Parents and students have a desire for more opportunities for students to participate in performing arts programs on campus.
-The district will hire a full-time choir teacher and a part-time dance teacher to provide these opportunities to our students.
+These social workers will work closely with school psychologists, counselors and SEL teams to asses student data and devise plans to support them.
+Our district will also be hiring a Community School Director for the 2023-2024 school year, to coordinate all SEL efforts to better support our students.